Table of Contents

 If your property is covered by insurance, you must file a timely insurance claim for reimbursement of your loss.
-Otherwise, you cannot deduct the loss as a casualty or theft loss.
-However, the part of the loss that is not covered by insurance is still deductible.
+Otherwise, you can't deduct the loss as a casualty or theft loss.
+However, the part of the loss that isn't covered by insurance is still deductible.

 Money or property misplaced or lost may not be deducted as a theft loss.

 Breakage of china, glassware, furniture, and similar items under normal conditions.